OfficeDev/Office-Samples/Word-Add-in-WritingAssistant/README.md

 If you have problems running the sample, take these steps.

-- Close any open instances of Excel.
+- Close any open instances of Word.
 - Close the previous web server started for the sample with the **Stop Previewing Your Office Add-in** Office Add-ins Development Kit extension option.

 If you still have problems, see [troubleshoot development errors](https://learn.microsoft.com//office/dev/add-ins/testing/troubleshoot-development-errors) or [create a GitHub issue](https://aka.ms/officedevkitnewissue) and we'll help you.